white-poto/php_crontab/README.md

 + You can set the user and group of a crontab task
 + You can set more than one time configs to one crontab task.
 + STDOUT can be redirected
-+ Based on libev, it can run as a daemon.
++ Based on react/event-loop, it can run as a daemon.
 + A HTTP server which you can manage the crontab tasks through it.

 TODO